velipso/gvsong/gba/README.md

 =====================

 The empty ROM is checked into the repo as `cli/rom.json`.
-In order to create a demo ROM, the filename and `song.gvsong` is simply concatenated at the end of the data to produce `song.gba`.
+In order to create a demo ROM, the messages and `song.gvsong` is simply concatenated at the end of the data to produce `song.gba`.

 You can build `rom.json` by first installing [gvasm](https://github.com/velipso/gvasm).